 Sugar drops your immune system by 75%

 One of the things that can affect your immune system is eating sugar.
-This is the reason my family always got sick at Christmas.
+This is one of the reasons my family always got sick at Christmas.
 We had way too much sugar during the holidays and it lowered our immune system’s ability to keep us well.
 Let’s talk about this in regards to vitamin C. In the 1970’s, Dr. Linus Pauling (one of the greatest researchers in the field of microbiology) discovered that vitamin C helps the body combat the common cold.
 But what he also found was how sugar can do the opposite.

 Your cells think sugar is vitamin C

 Vitamin C is used by white blood cells to engulf and absorb viruses and harmful bacteria.
 White blood cells need to contain 50 times the concentration of vitamin C as would normally be found in the blood around it.
 Sugar or glucose has a very similar chemical structure to vitamin C; so when you eat sugar, your cells hungrily take in the sugar thinking it is vitamin C. The 50% concentration of vitamin C in your cells starts to drop and your immune system’s ability to fight a virus is reduced by 75%.
 It can take four to six hours for the vitamin C concentration in the white blood cells to go back to the normal concentration and to be able to function at the highest level again.
 So it’s not a great idea, and especially if you’re sick, to eat any kind of sugar, because the white blood cells can’t get past the sugar to do their job.
 This is why we all got sick every Christmas.
 Our bodies lost their superpower strength to keep us healthy because we were eating so much sugar and crashing our immune system again and again.